fg-research/website/blog/general/posts/time-llm.rst

     # define the prediction length
     pred_len = 12

-We set aside the last 12 months for testing, and use all the prior data for training.
+We set aside the last 12 months for testing, and use all the remaining data for training.

 .. code:: python